Exploiting fermion number in factorized decompositions of the electronic structure Hamiltonian: Preliminaries

 In practice, it can be difficult to get a tight value for $W_{1/2}$ because of the complexity in evaluating the operator norm of a high-dimensional operator such as $[H_c, [H_b, H_a]]$.
 As such, in aid of numerical expediency, a further relaxation is often made.
 Each nested commutator is expanded in terms of operators $P_j$ with known operator norm $||P_j||=1$ so that

 and then one can bound

-Common choices include using $P_j$ as Pauli operators or single fermionic operators (e.g. $P_{j}=a_{j_1}^\dagger a_{j_2}$).
+Common choices include choosing $P_j$ as tensor products of Pauli operators, or as fermionic excitation operators (e.g. $P_{j}=a_{j_1}^\dagger a_{j_2}^\dagger a_{j_3}^\dagger a_{j_4} a_{j_5} a_{j_6}$).
 Throughout, we refer to bounds using these relaxations as the Pauli commutator bound and Fermionic commutator bound, respectively.
 For example, Ref.~\cite{Kivlichan2020improvedfault} used the Fermionic commutator bound to estimate the resources for phase estimation in the plane wave dual basis.
 In our numerical examples, we will benchmark against these prior art bounds.

 Ref.~\cite{su2020nearly} showed the commutator bounds can be tightened in the special case where $H$ is a fermionic Hamiltonian and every $H_j$ in the Trotter decomposition (\eq{SecondOrder}) is number-preserving, so that for second-order Trotter